Available on: Standard Advanced Enterprise

-- Visitors are not actively notified when changes, such as adding or removing content, are made within a Space.
+- Visitors aren't actively notified when changes, such as adding or removing content, are made within a Space.

-- Content in the trash folder will not be searchable when using the search bar.
+- Content in the trash folder won't be searchable when using the search bar.
 However, content recovered from the trash folder will be searchable again.

-- Contents of the trash folder will not carry over when duplicating a Space.
+- Contents of the trash folder won't carry over when duplicating a Space.

-- New content cannot be added directly to the trash folder.
+- New content can't be added directly to the trash folder.

-- Content and folders moved into the trash folder do not count toward the Space asset limit.
+- Content and folders in the trash folder don't count toward the Space asset limit.
 See File Upload Limitations for more details.

-- Removing content from a Space will not impact historical visit data.
-However, deleting content from the Content page is permanent and cannot be restored.
+- Removing content from a Space won't impact historical visit data.
+However, deleting content from the Content page is permanent and .
 See Deleting Content to learn more.

 Organize Content with Space Folders (on Advanced & Enterprise only)

-Similar to Space sections, Space folders allow you to group content into organized folders.
+Similar to Space sections, Space folders allow you to folders.
 This can also be used to highlight documents throughout different stages or topics and provides a more navigable viewing experience for visitors.

-- Select a Space; choose an existing one or create a new Space.
+- Click an existing Space or create a new Space.

 - Click Create Folder to add a new folder.